dakeshi/theswiftbook/chapters/optionals.md

 }
 ```

 If you are sure that optionals have a value, you can access its underlying value using an exclamation mark, such as `cityOne!`.
-It's very [dangerous](#force-unwrapping) to use an optional with `!` when an optional has no value.
+Be careful when you use an optional with `!`.
+If an optional has no value, it will report a compile-time error.

-### `optional binding`
+### optional binding

 An optional can bind its value to a constant or variable.
-So, it is called `optional binding`.
+So, it is called _optional binding_.
 For example:

 ```swift
 if let cityTwoName = cityTwo {